 Easy Paper House Pattern traced onto cardboard

-Remember to score before you cut
+It's easier to score before you cut the pattern out

 Next I scored the fold lines and then make the few cuts necessary on this simple house pattern.

 3. Cutting windows and doors for your Easy Paper House by hand or with dies

 Here is Howard Lamey's method for cutting out accurate windows and doors by hand using a push pin to mark the corners of the windows and doors.